Scarborough Youth Hostel, The White House, Burniston Road, Scarborough, YO13 0DA

 A165 two miles north of town centre, past Gulf service station, then sharp left after the brick bridge (in a car make a U-turn after the hostel and then turn right).
 By foot: leave the Cleveland Way at the Helmsley sign, walk to Burniston Road turn left down the hill to the hostel drive.

-Bus or train to Scarborough, No 3 or 3A bus from York Place to Sea Life Centre, get off at The Ivanhoe.
-5 min walk past the Gulf SS and bridge.
+Bus or train to Scarborough, Bus No.12 from the station or No 3 or 3A from York Place to Sea Life Centre, get off at The Ivanhoe.
+5 min walk past the Gulf SS and bridge

-This accommodation is available to individuals, is an 'Eco Hostel', is affiliated with the YHA and is on the Coast to Coast Mountain Bike, the Coast to Coast Walk and the City, Backpacker and Boutique Hostels, Ideal for Independent Travellers.
+This accommodation is by the sea, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance and is on the City, Backpacker and Boutique Hostels map, the Coast to Coast Mountain Bike route and the Coast to Coast Walk.

 News & Offers